DON’T FALL OFF OF OR LOSE THAT OMINOUS ROOF OVER YOUR HEAD

 Fear Of Roofs

 I don’t like working on roofs.
-My real fear started when I contracted a job in California.
-It involved the repair of a wood shingle roof on an older home.
-That type of shingle requires breathing from the underside and the framing procedure does not allow the use of plywood to cover the rafters.
+The basis for my fearsome mindset took shape back when I contracted a job in California that included the repair of a wood shingle roof on an older home.
+That type of covering requires a breathing space from the underside and the framing procedure does not allow the use of plywood to cover the rafters.

 Open slats are installed with spacing 6″ to 8″ apart.
 Wood shingles swell when wet to seal against leaks, and must dry out after the rain.
-I started to remove the old shingles when a threatening storm rolled in.
+Since the shingles on my project had deteriorated beyond repair, they all needed removal before I could install the new ones.
+Since I had no employees at the time, I was taking care of all the tasks by myself and became the go to guy for getting it done.
+Since time was of the essence, I made the unenviable decision to remove the old shingles the same day a threatening storm was scheduled to roll in.

-To protect the attic and ceilings of the structure, I covered the exposed areas with plastic.
+To protect the attic and ceilings of the structure, I covered the exposed areas with heavy plastic sheeting.
 When the rain started, the plastic got wet and slippery.
-I made the mistake of stepping on the slick surface and shot off the roof like a bullet.
+At one point in the undertaking, I made the mistake of stepping on the slick surface and my shoes lost traction.
+Before I could grab onto something solid, my whole body shot off the roof like a bullet fired from a gun.

 Fortunately, the pile of discarded shingles on the patio below broke the force of my fall.
-I did not break my leg, but it was sprained so bad that I had to wear a cast to help me walk.
-Since then, I have had a fear of working on roofs.
+I did not break my leg, but sprained it so bad that I had to wear a cast to help me stand up and walk around.
+Ever since that day, I have had an outright fear of working on roofs, especially wet ones after a storm passed through.

 Metal Roof Machinations

 The roofing material on my country house is metal.
 I knew when I first looked at the house that it required work to solve leakage problems.
-Ceilings inside the house had been opened up by maintenance personnel to allow leaks to bypass the drywall and fall straight to the floor.
-Four or five areas were targeted.
+Ceiling drywall inside the house had been opened up by maintenance personnel to allow leaks to bypass the unaffected areas of the covering and fall straight to the floor.
+Four or five areas were targeted inside the house.

-When I brought my extension ladder to the site on a follow up trip, I found problems.
+When I brought my extension ladder to the site on a followup trip, I found the source for some of the problems.
 Two long hip sections were missing metal caps and the framing lumber was exposed to the elements.
-This meant having repair metal caps fabricated by a local supplier.
-I then performed the installation by none other than myself.
+This meant having repair metal caps fabricated by a local supplier would be my next objective.
+After they were made, I then performed the installation by none other than myself and solved one major issue with my roof.

-I decided that the best method to traverse the pitched metal was to crawl on it in place of standing and walking around.
-Stories of amateur roofer-homeowners falling off their roofs and killing themselves haunted me.
-I did not want to become one of those victims.
-So now when I climb up on top of my house, I walk with minimum steps.
-I either lay down to make repairs, or sit on my butt and scoot around.
+As for getting up on the roof itself, I decided that the best method for me to traverse across the pitched metal safely was to crawl on it instead of standing up and walking around.
+My wife helped my thinking by revealing stories about amateur DIY homeowners who fell off their roofs and killed themselves when they hit the ground.
+This kind of possibility haunted me and I did not fancy myself becoming one of those victims.
+So now when I climb up on top of my house, I walk with as few steps as I deem necessary, then either lay down to make repairs, or sit on my butt and scoot around.

 I am fortunate to have found a house covered with metal roof panels that have virtually no rust anywhere in site.
-But I can’t say the same thing for the screws that hold the panels in place.
-Some are so rusted that they break easily when I try to replace them.
-Others are missing, or the screw is popped up in the air performing no sealing capability whatsoever.
+Unfortunately, I couldn’t say the same thing for the screws that held the panels in place.
+Some were so rusted that they broke off easily when I tried to remove them.
+Others were simply missing, or the screw is popped up in the air which means they are performing no sealing capabilities whatsoever.

-My first clue to this problem was a leak in the kitchen where a large section of drywall had been removed.
-When I observed the leak during a heavy rainstorm, I noticed water dripping underneath a screw already in place.
+My first clue to the severity of this problem was the existence of a leak in the kitchen where a large section of drywall had been removed.
+When I observed the drip during a heavy rainstorm, I noticed water dripping underneath a screw already in place.
 This meant the rubber washer attached to the fastener was no longer doing its job.
 When I crawled up on the roof to the area in question, I replaced a whole bunch of suspect screws.
-I wanted to make sure I did by have to go up there more than once.
+I wanted to make sure I did that so I wouldn’t have to go up there more than once.

 For two years I have had to deal with a tricky leak in my cathedral wood-covered ceiling in the living room.
 Since the stupid drips moved around to various locations during heavy rainstorms, the solution was hard to figure out.
 So I had a friend come over and help me solve the problem.
 Since he was a retired professional roofer, I had him check out the area in question.
 He found some holes that were so large, he had to fill them with caulking.
 A replacement screw would not suffice.

-I was jealous watching him get up there and walk around in fearless fashion.
+I became jealous watching him get up there and walk around in fearless fashion.
 The trouble was that it was so hot the day he did the repairs, I had to pull him off after he finished the most critical areas.
-That left scads of other fasteners to deal with.
+That left scads of other fasteners to deal with later on.

-After Hurricane Michael, I had the suspicious feeling that insurance rates for our area were going to skyrocket upwards for the next year.
-We didn’t have any damage, but major hurricanes have a tendency to rattle providers.
-And I was right.
-The billing from our existing company increased by over $1,000.
+After Hurricane Michael hit our area, I had the suspicious feeling that insurance rates for our area were going to skyrocket upwards for the next year.
+We didn’t have any damage, but major hurricanes have a tendency to rattle providers and that possibility bore me out.
+The follow up billing from our existing company increased by over $1,000 for one year of coverage.

-I panicked and began to search for a replacement carrier.
-I tried my auto insurance company, but their rates had also increased to mirror that of my renewal invoice.
+When I first saw that bill, I panicked and began to search for a replacement carrier.
+I started my quest by getting a quote from my auto insurance company, but their rates had also increased to mirror that of my renewal invoice.
 So I went online and located a broker in Chicago who found me a carrier in South Florida.
-They offered me a better rate than my best cost to date for my three years in the house.
+They offered me a better rate than my best cost to date from any of my previous carriers I had for the 3 previous years in the house.

-The problem with obtaining this favorable number is they required a professional home inspection of my property.
+The problem with obtaining this favorable number was that they required a professional home inspection of my property.
 This meant that the inspector would need to ascertain the condition of my roof.
 Bummer!

 What To Do